Skip to Content Accessibility Information

-Resources for Maryland’s Former Federal Employees and Other Workers Impacted by the Federal Government Transition or Shutdown
+Resources for Maryland’s Former Federal Employees and Other Workers Impacted by Federal Actions

-Federal civilian employees who become unemployed or are furloughed due to government shutdown (not working and not being paid), due to no fault of their own, can apply for Unemployment Compensation for Federal Employees (UCFE).
+Federal civilian employees who become unemployed due to no fault of their own can apply for Unemployment Compensation for Federal Employees (UCFE).
 For information on eligibility, how to apply, and more, see the page Maryland Unemployment Insurance Information for Federal Employees: FAQs and the unemployment insurance page for federal employees impacted by a furlough.

 Some federal employees impacted by federal agency reductions in force may be receiving severance pay as part of separation, which can impact unemployment benefits.
 For information on how severance pay will affect your eligibility for unemployment benefits in Maryland, call a claims agent at 667-207-6520, Monday through Friday, 8 a.m. to 4 p.m., so you can make an informed decision on if and when to apply.